edubart/lpegrex/README.md

 ## Capture auxiliary functions

-Sometimes is we need to substitute a list of captures by a lua value, the following tables show auxiliary functions to help on that:
+Sometimes is useful to substitute a list of captures by a lua value, the following tables show auxiliary functions to help on that:

 | Purpose | Syntax | Captured Lua Value |